cosmos/ibc/spec/app/ics-721-nft-transfer/README.md

 ### Data Structures

-Only one packet data type is required: `NonFungibleTokenPacketData`, which specifies the class id, class uri, token id's, token uri's, sending account, and receiving account.
+Only one packet data type is required: `NonFungibleTokenPacketData`, which specifies the class id, class uri, token id's, token uri's, sender address, and receiver address.

 ```typescript
 interface NonFungibleTokenPacketData {